LA Jewish center shooting commemorated on 20th anniversary

 The Los Angeles Times reports family and friends of victims were on hand Saturday outside a U.S. Post Office where a plaque commemorates letter carrier Joseph Ileto ("ill-LET-oh"), who was gunned down Aug.
 10, 1999.

-His brother, Ismael Ileto, called for stricter gun control laws, citing the rise in mass shootings and recent violence in California, Texas and Ohio.
+His brother, Ismael Ileto, called for stricter gun control laws, noting the rise in mass shootings and recent violence in California, Texas and Ohio.

 Before killing Ileto, Buford Furrow shot a woman and four children at the North Valley Jewish Community Center in the San Fernando Valley.
 All survived.